anhem/howto/README.md

 # Howto

-This project is used as an example of how to build and structure a Spring Boot application with REST endpoints.
+This project is used as an example of how to build and structure a Spring Boot application with REST endpoints and Spring Security

 ## Structure